JayEh/collaborative-agent-systems/README.md

 # Understanding Collaborative Agent Systems

 ## Introduction to Collaborative Agent Systems
-Collaborative Agent Systems offer a forefront approach to orchestrating multi-agent collaboration in a digital workspace.
-Picture a domain where autonomous agents, each embodying precise roles, work in harmony, exchanging insights and converging towards shared goals.
+Collaborative Agent Systems represent a pioneering methodology in facilitating intricate collaboration amongst multiple agents within a digital environment.
+Envision a paradigm where distinct autonomous agents, each with well-defined roles, seamlessly collaborate, share data, and collectively progress towards predetermined objectives.
+This research aims to explore the feasibility and implications of constructing a fully autonomous workforce, with the potential to significantly alter the landscape of human cognitive labor in various sectors.

-## Anatomy of an Agent
+## Anatomy of a Software Agent
 While all agents are programs, not all programs are agents.

 A program is a set of instructions that performs a specific task or function.
 It follows a predefined set of rules and operates within a fixed framework.
 It typically runs once and then waits to be called again.
 Programs do not have the ability to sense their environment, act autonomously, or have their actions affect their future sensing.
 They are typically designed to fulfill a specific purpose and do not possess the ability to learn or adapt.